 02/12/2017 - Now reserved as a Pre-order for a local customer!.....PLEASE ENQUIRE FOR DETAILS OF OTHER H162 & SIMILAR OM/GRAND CONCERT GUITARTS AVAILABLE FOR RESTORATION!

-When restoration is complete, this guitar should be equally good, but will retain the original bridge (just with a new set of bridge pins to replace the broken ones at present), once both the bridge and the neck joint have been reset.
+When restoration is complete, this guitar should be equally good, but will retain the original bridge, once the neck joint has been reset.

 Stock Number: VTG1525.